AleksandarDzudzevic/Project_unit_4/README.md

 ```
 Fig. 14 shows method which calls the previously metnioned process of encryotion.
-In order to fulfill client's request for the website, a secure data storing is neccesary and it allows privacy of the user to stay at a desired level.
+In order to fulfill client's request for the website, safe and secure data storing is neccesary and it allows privacy of the user to stay at a desired level.

 #### Regsitration System
 ```.py